commenthol/md-fileserver/README.md

 __Note__: The local server can only be reached from your local computer on port 4000.
 Any remote access from other computers to your files is denied.
-An internal session is used so you'll need to either start with a file or use the provided link with the session parameter.
+An internal session is used, so you'll need to either start with a file or use the provided link with the session parameter.

 ### Open a markdown file